 Art History Learning

-I am developing courses for a Master’s in Modern Art History.
-They will be available for anyone interested in learning more about art history.
-Courses include learning objectives, content with links to online resources and journal articles, assignment descriptions, and rubrics for conducting self-assessments.
-Canadian Art History launches October 2020.
-History of 19th-Century Art, Criticism, and Theory launches December 2020.
+I am developing courses for a Master’s in Modern Art History, and am making these available to anyone interested in learning more about art history.
+Courses are comprehensive with high-quality content that includes online resources, journal articles, images, as well as detailed assignment descriptions, and rubrics for conducting self-assessments.
+Click here for Canadian Art History: 18th and 19th Century.
+Additional courses to follow in 2021.